 FuseSoC uses a YAML format (declarative) while HDLMake uses a python file (with all the power and dangers from python)

 FuseSoC will always use the same set of files for an imported core.
 So you cannot abstract your tool (use one core with different implementations according to the target).
+There is support for conditions for tool and

 Use of make

 Both HDLMake and FuseSoC generate a Makefile, which is annoying for Windows users.
+There is work in progress

 Both HDLMake and FuseSoC support many tools (simulators or synthesis).
 But FuseSoC uses an external module (EDAlize) to handle tools.